Target Environment

 Release 6281

-For Citrix, you need to set up how you will make a connection with your Citrix environment.
+For Citrix, you need to set up how to connect with your Citrix environment.
 It is possible to do this with the following methods:

 - Storefront